Licence to drive a taxi

 - Fully completed and signed Disclosure and Barring Service (DBS) form

 - DVLA check code (further details below)

-- Medical form signed by a doctor
+- DVLA Group 2 Medical form and Certificate of Fitness signed by a doctor

 - Full payment of the appropriate fee by debit or credit card